Akash20128/Recipe-Book/README.md

 # Recipe-Book
-This repo contains the HTML,CSS and Javascript of the recipe book project.
+This repository contains the HTML,CSS and Javascript of the recipe book project.
+Here is the linnk: https://akash20128.github.io/Recipe-Book/